 STIs commonly transmit through penis-and-vagina sex, but they can also pass on via anal sex, oral sex, and, rarely, open-mouthed kissing.

 STIs are very common.
 The Centers for Disease Control and Prevention (CDC) estimate that in 2018, there were

 Some people may not experience more than

-Sexually active adults should undergo regular testing for STIs to prevent spreading them.
+Sexually active adults should undergo regular testing for STIs to keep transmission rates as low as possible.
 The more a person knows about STIs, the better prepared they are for prevention.

 In this article, learn more about some common STIs, including transmission, testing procedures, and treatment options.